-Built in the first half of the 17th century, the fortress of Halidzor is located in Syunik Province: on a hill overlooking the Voghji river.
-The name of the fortress derived from the Hale and Halis settlements, yet it’s also known as the David Bek’s fortress due to his large influence on the history of the fortress.
+The fortress of Halidzor was built in the first half of 17th century and is located in Syunik Province: on a hill overlooking Voghji river.
+The name of the fortress derived from the settlements Hale and Halis though it’s also known as David Bek’s fortress due to his large influence on the history of the fortress.

-Originally the structure was constructed as a convent, yet later it served as a fortress for the noble family of Melik Parsadanian.
-Later, in 18th century well known Armenian military commander David Bek and Mkhitar Sparapet used the fortress as their main headquarters in Syunik in their fight against the Ottoman Empire and the Persians.
+Originally the structure was constructed as a convent but later it served as a fortress for the noble family of Melik Parsadanian.
+Later, in 18th century the well known Armenian military commander David Bek and Mkhitar Sparapet used the fortress as their main headquarters in Syunik in their fight against the Ottoman Empire and the Persians.

-David Bek met his end within the walls of the fortress, it’s said that he was buried somewhere near the walls of the fortress.
+David Bek passed away within the walls of the fortress, it’s said that he was buried somewhere near the walls of the fortress.
 According to that story his tombstone has a single flower carving on its underside.
-This was done in order for the enemies to be unable to find his tomb as a step to protect his resting body.
+This was done to protect his cemetery, so that the enemies could not find his tomb.